-Donald Dione returns to the Quinnipiac women’s soccer staff for his fourth season in 2012; this year as the director of soccer operations.
+Donald Dione returns to the Quinnipiac women’s soccer staff for his fifth season and his third year as the director of soccer operations.
 Dione comes to Quinnipiac with 17 years of coaching experience and 19 years of managerial experience in medical research.

 In 2010, Dione completed his Master’s Degree Mentorship with the women’s team under the guidance of head coach Dave Clarke.
 Dione’s duties included generation of advanced scouting reports, game analysis, and assistance with operations.

 Prior to working with the Bobcats, Dione was the head coach for the East Haven High School’s girls’ varsity soccer team from 2001 to 2009.
 While at East Haven, Dione was the winningest coach in the program’s history, as he guided the team to three state tournament appearances.
 He played a critical role in the team’s fundraising efforts as well.
 Additionally, Dione has worked as a head coach at South Central Premier since 2003.